 The pros and cons of mortgage holidays

-We all know that nothing stays the same forever (there’s nothing as constant as change, afterall!), that’s why we understand that the mortgage product you might’ve took out 2 years ago isn’t right for you now, because perhaps your circumstances have changed.
+We all know that nothing stays the same forever (there’s nothing as constant as change, afterall!), that’s why we understand that the mortgage product you might’ve taken out two years ago isn’t right for you anymore, because perhaps your circumstances have changed.

 If your financial situation has changed and you’re now looking for flexibility when it comes to making your mortgage repayments, then you might be able to either reduce or stop your payments temporarily, and this is what’s known as a mortgage payment holiday.